 It is possible to climb the tower for a great view of the Old City.
 The King David is a historical site in its own right having been part of the pre-independence struggle.
 It is now a top class hotel – wander around the lobby to understand how some people lived in the British Empire.
 If you are not staying there, but want to enjoy then the swimming pool or coffee on the terrace offer possibilities.

-Highly regarded and newly renovated.
-Enjoy the exhibits and Take a few minutes to go and see the Dead Sea Scrolls and the Model of Jerusalem in the Second Temple era.
+Israel Museum is one of the leading encyclopedic museums not just in Israel, but in the whole world.
+It has been recently renovated.
+Enjoy the exhibits and take a few minutes to go and see the Dead Sea Scrolls and the Model of Jerusalem in the Second Temple era.
 There is also a youth wing and during chagim there are normally children’s arts & crafts groups for a few shekalim.
 See the Israel Museum

 Bible Lands Museum

-Not one of the better known museums, but, very popular with those who are in the know, some beautiful treasures.
-Located near the Jerusalem Theater and the President’s Official Residence.
+It is not one of the better-known museums.
+But it is very popular with those who are in the know.
+This modern museum houses Islamic artifacts such as Islamic pottery, jewelry, textiles and ceremonial objects, many of which are beautiful treasures.
+It is located near the Jerusalem Theater and the President’s Official Residence.
 See Islamic Art Museum

-Wander through some of the classic Jerusalem neighbourhoods – Rehavia, German Colony, Shaarei Chesed, Yemin Moshe & Mea Shearim.
+Each of Jerusalem’s neighborhoods has its own character, but all of them retain the elements of Israeli culture.
+Wander through some of the classic Jerusalem neighborhoods – Rehavia, German Colony, Shaarei Chesed, Yemin Moshe & Mea Shearim.

 Machane Yehuda Market

-Jerusalem’s main market, and considered a classic experience by it fans and addicts of fresh produce.
-It also has spices, cheese, confectionery and some hardware shops.
+The Machane Yehuda is one of the neighborhoods in Jerusalem and is the home of the market of the same name.
+It deserves a mention of its own as it is Jerusalem’s main market.
+It is considered a classic experience by fans of fresh produce.
+It also has spices, cheeses, confectionery, and also features some hardware shops.
 A recent trend has been to add some cafes so that you can drink and surf in the heart of the market!
-Is generally very busy on Thursday/Friday and just before the chagim.
+Is generally very busy on Thursday and Friday and just before the chagim.

 Around the time of the various different chagim (festivals) then there are some unusual markets.
-Just before Sukkot there is the 4 Species street markets (Mea Shearim), before Yom Kippur the traditional kaparot can be seen (with live chickens) in Mea Shearim, Mahane Yehuda and other places.
-Just before Pesach, you may be able to see matzot being hand baked (a process from mixing to end of baking taking less than 18 minutes.)
+Just before Sukkot there is the Four Species street markets (Mea Shearim), and before Yom Kippur the traditional kaparot can be seen (with live chickens) in Mea Shearim, Mahane Yehuda and other places.
+Just before Pesach, you may be able to see matzot being hand-baked (a process from mixing to end of baking taking less than 18 minutes.)

-Explore this trendy modern ancient shopping walk just outside the Jaffa Gate.
-Always has atmosphere (helped by the art work and often by street performers) – a great place to wander and get a coffee or a meal, even if you don’t like shopping.
+Explore this trendy modern shopping walk just outside the Jaffa Gate.
+This upscale corner always has the atmosphere (helped by the art work and often by street performers).
+It is a great place to wander and get a coffee or a meal, even if you don’t like shopping.
 Close to the Tower of David Museum & the Old City Wall Tour

-The Holocaust Museum is an essential – essential to honour and essential to never forget.
-If you visited a few years ago then there are new exhibits.
-Certain areas are restricted to over 10 years old & some of the outside exhibits are not wheel chair accessible.
-It is located on Mount Herzl and is easily accessible by many bus routes (18 20 23 etc) and by taxi.
+The Holocaust Museum is one of the essential places to visit.
+It is essential to honor and essential to never forget.
+If you visited it a few years ago then there are new exhibits.
+Certain areas are restricted to over ten years old & some of the outside exhibits are not accessible by wheelchair.
+It is located on Mount Herzl and is easily accessible by many bus routes (18, 20, 23, etc.) and by taxi.
 See Yad VaShem Museum